Featured Resources

 Everyone riding in a vehicle must wear a seat belt or be contained by an appropriate safety system.

-Although it's not required, children under 12 should ride in the rear seat of the vehicle.
+Although it's not required, children under 12 years old should ride in the rear seat of the vehicle.

-Passengers under the age of three must be properly secured in an approved child safety seat located in the rear seat of the vehicle.
-It's worth noting that the National Highway Transportation Safety Administration (NHTSA) recommends that safety seats be used for kids up to age eight, though states set their own rules.
+Passengers under 3 years old must be properly secured in an approved child safety seat located in the rear seat of the vehicle.

 Unattended Children